SillyTavern/Extension-WebSearch/README.md

 4. File Header - file header template, inserted at the start of the text file, has an additional `{{query}}` macro.
 5. Block Header - link block template, inserted with the parsed content of every link.
 Use `{{link}}` macro for page URL and `{{text}}` for page content.
 6. Save Target - where to save the results of scraping.
 Possible options: trigger message attachments, chat attachments of Data Bank (only on release >=1.12.0), or just images (if the source supports them).
-7. Include images - attach relevant images to the chat.
+7. Include Images - attach relevant images to the chat.
 Requires a source that supports images (see below).

 ## More info